-K12IRC.org is an independent resource, maintained and funded by Dr. Bonnie Tenenbaum.
+K12IRC.org is a free and independent resource, maintained and funded by Dr. Bonnie Tenenbaum.
 We receive no corporate or government funding.

 We are an entirely free-to-use resource for the K-12 community, with no payment, registration or e-mail address requirements.

 If you'd like to stay informed, join our quarterly newsletter mailing list.

 Back in the 1995, the Internet as we know it today was just getting organized.
 There were only 23,500 web sites on the entire Internet (vs. 968,882,453 sites in 2014) and Yahoo's tree index - a collection of static web pages - was "the Google" of that day.

 The Internet, however, was starting to take off and the National Science Foundation saw a need for an index site similar to Yahoo, but dedicated specifically to educators, explaining the Internet and indexing and organizing educational resources.

 The Virtual Public Library - Instructional Media Center - vpl-imc.org - was the result of that initiative.

 As with most initiatives, funding eventually ended for the web site.
 Rather than shutting down the resource, Dr. Bonnie Tenenbaum, one of the original creators of the site, adopted the site and maintains it to this day.